Caring For your Pomeranian, Pom Information, Pomeranian Health, Pomeranian Puppy Care, Puppies

 • This is the time for the puppy’s second round of injections.

-• Not fully vaccinated, the owner must strike a fine balance between health risks and socialization.
+• As the owner is not fully vaccinated, they must strike a fine balance between health risks and socialization.

 • If a puppy goes to a new home, he should start being trained immediately.